Amazing Pumpkin Chocolate Chip Cookies

 Instructions

-- Preheat the oven to 350 degrees F (see note above about oven temperature).
+- Preheat the oven to 350 degrees F (see note below).
 Line a large, rimmed baking sheet with parchment paper or silicone liners.

-- In a separate bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, nutmeg and allspice.
+- Add the flour, cinnamon, baking soda, baking powder, salt, nutmeg and allspice.
+Mix until combined.

-- These cookies taste great the day of, even better the next day, and they freeze great!
+- These cookies taste great the day of, even better the next day, and they freeze great, as well.

 Notes